Konstantin Kisin | How Technology Changes Culture And How We Should Respond | OAP #43

 So that is a feedback loop that could be positive rather than negative as well.

-I I don't necessarily know that that's always true, right?
+I don't necessarily know that that's always true, right?

-And if you look at the statistics on mental health and depression and and all sorts of things, I'm not sure that we've necessarily made progress on everything.
+And if you look at the statistics on mental health and depression and all sorts of things, I'm not sure that we've necessarily made progress on everything.

-Certainly, certain things are better, and our quality of life in many ways is a lot better, but I also think in many ways it's a lot worse.
+Certainly certain things are better and our quality of life in many ways is a lot better.

-Um but the there's a tendency to try to hang on to the past and resist change.
+But there's a tendency to try to hang on to the past and resist change.

 And I struggle with that because change is inevitable.

-And it seems to me that our problem isn't the fact that things change, is that we don't have the wisdom to respond to change when it happens.
+And it seems to me that our problem isn't the fact that things changed.

-And rather than running away from the coming storm, I think that we need to learn how to run straight through it, you know, uh so that we can come out the other end because these these tech technological advancements are gonna happen, and we we we we have to somehow have the maturity and the wisdom to respond to them in a prudent way.
+And rather than running away from the coming storm, I think that we need to learn how to run straight through it, you know, so that we can come out the other end because these technological advancements are going to happen.

 We should just respond appropriately.